tobymao/snabberb/README.md

 Snabberb is a simple Ruby view framework built on [Opal](https://github.com/opal/opal) and [Snabbdom](https://github.com/snabbdom/snabbdom).

-You can write reactive views in Ruby that compile to efficient Javascript.
-The entile library is just one main file.
+You can write reactive views in plain Ruby that compile to efficient Javascript.

 ## Inline Example